NicolasMSalas/eco395m_ml_coffee_trees/README.md

 # Models and Results
 ## KNN
 We fit a Time Series KNN Model.
 Rather than `train_test_split`, we consider `temporal_train_test_split`, which preserves the order of the data.
 We used `Standard Scalar` to scale the explanatory variables as KNN is a distance-based model.
-Through `GridSearchCV`, we got optimal k=11, and `weights = "distance"`, which indicates that this would be a weighted KNN model.
+Through `GridSearchCV`, we got optimal `k=11`, and `weights = "distance"`, which indicates that this would be a weighted KNN model.

 Test MSE is 0.5820.
 I do a mutual information score on the differenced variables as well and reduce it to 14 features mostly to allow faster computation with KNN.

+Train MSE is 0 and the $R^{2}$ is -1.349, which indicates that the KNN extremely overfits the data with the 14 features.
+This is possibly due to the Euclidean distance not being able to capture the idea that some features are first-differenced and some are not.
+So when a stationary variable has a larger scaling it may be more prone to overfitting.
+Additionally, problems could arise while converting back from first differences to actual prices.
+Therefore, the results here underscore the need for less complex and computationally involved models.
 ![image](https://github.com/NicolasMSalas/eco395m_ml_coffee_trees/blob/03294979d6c1af072a34b631d7954f331553ddf9/images/knn.png)